AXIS: Efficient Human-Agent-Computer Interaction with API-First LLM-Based Agents: Extensive Applications of AXIS

 To build new APIs on top of existing API and UI functions, \ourmethod leverages a LLM-powered self-exploration framework to identify all control elements within an application that can be converted into APIs.
 This exploration procedure helps uncover potentially unnecessary UI elements or redundant UI designs for improvement under the HACI paradigm.

 To illustrate this process, in Figure~\ref{fig:lessui}, the UI hierarchical relationships between UIs are represented as a tree, in which each node represents a UI element with higher-level UI elements as parent nodes and lower-level ones as child nodes.
-We further use red nodes to represent UI locations that can be API-ified after explored by AXIS, and use blue nodes represent general UI elements.
+We further use red nodes to represent UI locations that can be API - ified after explored by AXIS, and use blue nodes to represent general UI elements.
+Red nodes imply that the UI controls at these locations can be replaced by APIs.
+These red - marked UI elements can be described using natural language.
+In contrast, blue nodes indicate that the corresponding controls are either difficult to describe in language or lack corresponding triggering APIs.
 In this example, the root node that represents the "Home" tab is a blue node as not all its sub-UI nodes are red (API-ified).
 However, the second-level node "Highlight Color" (node 2-2) and all its third-level child nodes can all be API-ified and are colored in red.
 Generally, we define a node \textit{N} as non-essential if this node along with all their child nodes can all be API-ified:

 Unlike the HCI paradigm that emphasizes the interactions between human and interfaces, in the future Agent OS powered by LLM-based agents, non-essential UI elements can be simplified or even eliminated from the application interface, with their original functions replaced by the API calls.
 By categorizing UI elements as essential or non-essential, \ourmethod can provide valuable insights on how the UI might be improved and re-designed in an agent-based system for the application providers.